Chance the Rapper juices up Amara Enyia's mayoral campaign with $400,000

 Chance the Rapper just kicked $400,000 into mayoral candidate Amara Enyia’s coffers, a cash infusion campaign officials say keeps them “building momentum” and will allow them to “mobilize, get people engaged and connect with communities that have been disillusioned with politics.”

-The Grammy-winning hip-hop artist has endorsed Enyia and hosted fundraisers for her, but he had yet to donate personally to her campaign.
+The Grammy-winning hip-hop artist endorsed Enyia in October and hosted fundraisers for her, but he had yet to donate personally to her campaign — or any campaign, Enyia spokeswoman Camonghne Felix noted.

-The Los Angeles address listed for the donation is connected to Chance the Rapper LLC, the rapper’s online merchandise and music store.
+The Los Angeles address listed for the donation is connected to Chance the Rapper LLC, which is connected to the rapper’s online merchandise and music store.

 The rapper, whose real name is Chancelor Johnathan Bennett, was born on Chicago’s South Side.
 His father, Ken Bennett, — a friend and former aide to both Mayor Rahm Emanuel and former President Barack Obama — has endorsed rival mayoral candidate Toni Preckwinkle.